 Imagining people live just in the corner with a nice view of Acropolis.

-The surroundings was quite noisy since there were some construction on going but despite of that Parthenon is an enormous temple its history and significance to Athenians is really imposing.
+The surrounding was quite noisy since there was some construction ongoing but despite that Parthenon is an enormous temple its history and significance to Athenians is really imposing.

-The elegant building located at the northern part of the sacred rock of Acropolis, the temple was made of Pentelic marble.
+The elegant building at the northern part of the sacred rock of Acropolis, the temple made of Pentelic marble.

 The tour was not yet done after that I had to take some pictures around the vicinity and explore. some edgy places to get a full benefit of this extraordinary place repleted by history.